-For a detailed explanation, please refer to the section "Summary of accounting policies - Judgments and estimates" in the notes to the consolidated financial statements, pages 147 and 148.
+For a detailed explanation, please refer to the section "Summarv of accounting policies - Judgments and estimates' in the notes to the consolidated financial statements. pages 147 and 148.

-For additional explanations, please refer to Note 36 "Financial instruments and risk management" in the notes to the consolidated financial statements, page 200 et seq.
+explanations. please refer to .
+Note 36 "Financial instruments and risk management" in the notes to the consolidated financial statements. page 200 et seg.